-Aerogel also has excellent acoustic properties, boasting 10 to 1000 times better sound insulations than polyurethane forms.
+Aerogel also has excellent acoustic properties, boasting 10 to 1000 times better sound insulation than polyurethane forms.

-Since the structure is made from just 3% solid, Aerogel is very fragile.
+Since the structure consists of just 3% solid, Aerogel is very fragile.
 The two main solid material used for the preparation of Aerogel is silica and carbon.

 How is Aerogel made?